S&W Seed (NASDAQ:SANW) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of S&W Seed (NASDAQ:SANW – Get Rating) in a research report report published on Thursday morning.
-The firm issued a sell rating on the stock.
+StockNews.com started coverage on shares of S&W Seed (NASDAQ:SANW – Get Rating) in a report issued on Friday.
+The brokerage issued a sell rating on the stock.

-S&W Seed (NASDAQ:SANW – Get Rating) last announced its earnings results on Monday, February 13th.
+S&W Seed (NASDAQ:SANW – Get Rating) last announced its quarterly earnings results on Monday, February 13th.
 The company reported ($0.13) earnings per share for the quarter, missing the consensus estimate of ($0.12) by ($0.01).
-The firm had revenue of $12.94 million during the quarter, compared to analysts’ expectations of $11.80 million.
+The business had revenue of $12.94 million during the quarter, compared to analysts’ expectations of $11.80 million.
 S&W Seed had a negative net margin of 40.39% and a negative return on equity of 54.38%.
-During the same quarter last year, the company posted ($0.26) earnings per share.
-Equities research analysts anticipate that S&W Seed will post -0.28 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the firm earned ($0.26) EPS.
+As a group, analysts forecast that S&W Seed will post -0.3 EPS for the current fiscal year.

 S&W Seed Co engages in the breeding, production, and sale of stevia and alfalfa seeds.
 Its product portfolio includes hybrid sorghum, sunflower seed, and corn.
 The company was in 1980 and is headquartered in Longmont, CO.